You may wish to see an introductory page to this section first.

 Museum of Campania at Capua: keystones from the amphitheatre: (left) Apollo or Velthur; (right) a satyr; the image used as background for this page shows another keystone in this museum

-In 1874 a museum was inaugurated at Palazzo Antignano to house the many memories of ancient Capua and its environs which had been found by chance or by proper archaeological excavations.
+In 1874 a museum was inaugurated in Palazzo Antignano to house the many memories of ancient Capua and its environs which had been found by chance or by proper archaeological excavations.
 The quality of the keystones of the amphitheatre is not remarkable, but a special care was paid to the design of a bust which was initially thought to portray Apollo, but is more likely to depict Velthur, the god of the River Volturno which was navigable by small boats from its mouth to Capua.
 The name is of Etruscan origin and it probably means vulture.

 Museum of Campania at Capua: columns, capitals and inscriptions from ancient Capua

 The inscription above was mentioned in a book by Justus Lipsius, a Flemish humanist and philosopher (1547-1606).
 It was quoted again by Theodor Mommsen, the great German archaeologist and writer (1817-1903).
 Its interest lies in its reference to Juvenes Augustales which suggests that the Augustales at Capua were divided into two groups according to their seniority.
 The Augustales were in charge of the ceremonies in honour of the imperial family and were chosen among the liberti (freedmen).
 A highly decorated hall where the Augustales met was found at Herculaneum.
-Other inscriptions making reference to the Augustales were found at Formia.
+Other inscriptions making reference to the Augustales were found in Formia.

 (above) Details of the sarcophagus in the crypt of the Cathedral of Capua: (left) Hippolytus leaves for a hunt; (right) Meleager kills the Calydonian boar; (below) Museum of Campania at Capua: sarcophagus of the "Domus Eternalis" (Eternal House)